 - Reset your device operating system back to factory settings and wipe all apps and data in the event device is lost or stolen.

-myprofile.microsoft.com is the site where users can manage their security settings for MFA, and it also provides a list of enrolled devices and encryption keys.
-Users can disable lost devices at this website, see the log of their sign-ins, remotely sign out from all devices, view their enterprise apps, and a list of groups they belong to.
+In addition, you can use myprofile.microsoft.com (or myaccount.microsoft.com) website to manage your Microsoft work or school security settings for MFA, and it also provides a list of enrolled devices and encryption keys.
+You can disable lost devices, see the log of their sign-ins, remotely sign out from all devices, view your enterprise apps, and a list of groups you belong to.